Eventyret/StudyGroupChallenges/README.md

 -  This means each checkbox is individual styled and function independently (Check one the others don't check)

 ## The Shared Rules
- - You are **NOT** allowed to add any libraries, though every jedi/sith has it's tricks so we have included jquery for you to use.
+ - You are **NOT** allowed to add any libraries, though every jedi/sith has it's tricks so we have included jquery for you to use. this includes font awesome.
   - You are **NOT** allowed to touch anything inside the `<body>` of `index.html`
   - You are allowed to use SASS / SCSS
+  - It only needs to look good on your browser of choice, please state what browser when you share.
+  - bonus points for covering more browsers.
+  - Checkboxes must be minumum 22px x 22px as this is minimum recomended size for touch devices.

 ## Timeframe
 This must be commited by **04/05/2018** (May 4th be with you)